10 Facts About Vaccinations and the Role of Nurses

 Immunization Transition Toolkit | National Association of School Nurses

 School nurses can access this resource, which provides information on vaccine requirements during students' transition times, such as moving from elementary school to middle school.

-Offering guidance for pediatric NPs, this website links to guides for parents, vaccine recommendations and schedules, fact sheets, and frequently asked questions.
+This website offers guidance for pediatric nurse practitioners and provides links to vaccine recommendations and schedules, fact sheets, and frequently asked questions.

 Are you ready to earn your online nursing degree?

 Whether you’re looking to get your pre-licensure degree or taking the next step in your career, the education you need could be more affordable than you think.
 Find the right nursing program for you.

 Show your appreciation during National Nurses Week (and whenever!) by giving your favorite nurse a thoughtful gift.
 Find a list of the best gifts for nurses here.

 Want to impact policy on nursing and healthcare?
 Learn more about health policy nurse jobs, including how to become a health policy nurse and salary expectations.